Thomas J. Neal, Ph.D.

 Dr. Neal has spent most of the last 17 years serving the catechetical mission of the Church in Florida, serving in various administrative roles, most recently in Des Moines, Iowa where he served as Director of the St. Joseph Educational Center.
 He taught undergrad courses for six years at FSU in the history of the Christian theological tradition, and served as assistant editor for the Journal of Religious Ethics.
 He has led hundreds of retreats, workshops and catechetical events throughout the country and is an active blogger.
 He was involved in seminarian and deacon formation programs in Florida and Iowa.

-Dr. Tom and his family live in the New Orleans area.
+Dr. Neal and his family live in the New Orleans area.

 Phone: (504) 866-7426 Ext.
 882